+Property Description

-Property Description Severity code Specifies the impact on the company of slider to enter a value between 0 and 0 means no impact 1 means that every rule violation is a problem.
+Severity code Specifies the impact on the company of violations to this rule.
+Use the slider to enter a value between ${f 0}$ and ${f 1}.$

+0 No impact

+1 Every rule violation is a problem.

 Significance Provides a verbal description of the significance for the company of viola- tions to this rule.
-In the default installation value list is displayed with the entries {NONE, 'low', 'average', 'high', 'critical'}.
+In the default installation, the values low , average , high , and critical are listed.

 Risk index Specifies the risk for the company of violations to this rule.
+The templaris given a risk index depending on the value of the effect.

+Table 14: Risk index dependent on effects

+Significance Risk index

+Low 0.0

+Medium 0.33

+High 0.66

+Critical 1.0

+This value can be changed.
+Use the slider to enter a value between 0 and 1 .

+0 No risk

-The templ is given a risk index depending on the value of the effect.
-Table 16: Risk index dependent o n effects Significance Risk index Low 0.0 Medium 0.33 High 0.66 Critical 1.0 This value can be changed.
-Use the sli 1. der to enter a value between 0 and 0 means no risk 1 means that every rule violation is a problem.
-The template adjusts the risk index wl hen the significance is changed.
-The field is only visible if the "QER Caparameter is set. alculateRiskIndex" configuration Risk index (reduced) Show the risk index taking mitigating index is reduced by the significance re assigned to it.
-The risk index (reduced To copy the value to a working copy, r eduction of all mitigating controls d) is calculated for the original rule.
-The field is only visible if the "QER Caparameter is set.
-The value is calculat cannot be edited.
-Transparency index Specifies how traceable assignments a Use the slider to enter a value betwee 0 means no transparency • 1 means full transparency
+1 Every rule violation is a problem.

+The template adjusts the risk index whe en the significance is changed.

+This field is only visible if the QER Cal parameter is set. culateRiskIndex configuration

+Risk indexShow the risk index taking mitigating controls into account.
+A index is reduced by the significance reduction of all mitigating assigned to it.
+The risk index (reduced) is calculated for the ori To copy the value to a working copy, run the task Create wor copy. uction of all mitigating controls is calculated for the original rule.

+This field is only visible if the QER Cal parameter is set.
+The value is calculated